amd/aocl-crypto/BUILD_Windows.md

 ## AOCL Crypto Library Build for Windows
 <!-- FIXME: use "\" instead of "/" -->
-### Following software should be installed prior to build AOCL-CRYPTO
+### Following software should be installed prior to build AOCL CRYPTOGRAPHY

 - MS Visual Studio (2019 or greater)
 - Clang 15.0 or above